What is localization QA? Definition, benefits & best practices

 Ever seen a button on a website with text spilling out of it, or a date format so confusing you weren't sure if you'd booked for January or December?
 That's what happens when Localization QA gets skipped.

 Skipping this step can lead to confusing, clunky, or even embarrassing results.
-But with the right approach and tools, like SimpleLocalize, you can make localization QA smooth, collaborative, and stress-free.
+But with the right approach and tools, like SimpleLocalize, you can make localization QA a structured, collaborative part of every release.
+If you're still building your overall approach to going global, our localization strategy guide covers the full picture, including where QA fits in the maturity model.

 What is Localization QA?